Preventing Infectious Diseases

 Measles, mumps and rubella are highly infectious viral illnesses.
 Although the symptoms are usually mild, serious complications can occur.

 • Mumps can cause headache, fever and swelling of the salivary glands.
 Complications include swelling of the ovaries or testes.
 The majority of cases of mumps are young people aged 15 - 24 years.
-Find out more about the symptoms of mumps on the NHS website here
+Find out more about the symptoms of mumps from the NHS.

 • Measles can cause fever, coughing and distinctive red-brown spots on the skin.
 Complications include pneumonia and brain inflammation.
 Measles can be very serious for pregnant women and those with chronic illnesses or weakened immune systems.
-Find out more about the symptoms of measles on the NHS website here
+Find out more about the symptoms of measles from the NHS.

-• Rubella (German measles) can cause rash and swollen glands around the ears and the back of your head.
+• Rubella (German measles) can cause a rash and swollen glands around the ears and the back of your head.
 Rubella is usually a mild infectious disease, although it can have serious consequences for the unborn children of pregnant women.
-Find out more about Rubella here
+Find out more about the symptoms of Rubella from the NHS.

 Meningitis